-Aegon Nederland N.V. (hereafter: Aegon Nederland) is the holding company of Aegon Levensverzekering N.V. (hereafter: Aegon Leven) and several other companies, such as Aegon Schadeverzekering N.V., Aegon Spaarkas N.V., Optas Pensioenen N.V. (as of April 1st 2019 merged with Aegon Leven), and Aegon Bank N.V., which together form the Aegon Nederland-group.
-The Executive Board of Aegon Nederland centrally manages the Aegon Nederland-group and also forms the statutory board in charge of the day-to-day management of Aegon Leven.
-Because Aegon Leven is part of the Aegon Nederland-group, the report on the system of governance will also contain various references to Aegon Nederland, amongst others the key functions that are centrally organized at Aegon Nederland.
+Aegon Nederland N.V. (hereafter: Aegon Nederland) is the holding company of Aegon Levensverzekering N.V. (hereafter: Aegon Levensverzekering) and several other companies, such as Aegon Schadeverzekering N.V., Aegon Spaarkas N.V. and Aegon Bank N.V., which together form the Aegon Nederland-group.
+The Executive Board of Aegon Nederland centrally manages the Aegon Nederland-group and forms the statutory board in charge of the day-to-day management of Aegon Levensverzekering.
+Because Aegon Levensverzekering is part of the Aegon Nederland-group, the report on the system of governance will also contain various references to Aegon Nederland, amongst others the key functions that are centrally organized at Aegon Nederland.